withdave/qlik-icon-generator/README.md

 * Add config for source image (source, scaling, opacity) or for a single colour background (v2.0)
 * Add config for app name (font, colour, size, location) (v2.0)
 * Add wrapping for app names (v2.0)
+* Update wbl file to include correct references (v2.0.1)
+* Add reference back to GitHub for future versions (v2.0.1)

 # Updates

+## v2.0.1

+* Updated wbl file to include correct references for editing in the dev-hub
+* Add reference back to GitHub for future versions

 ## v2.0